vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `^wordAtIndex`  retrieves the word from the current sentence at the index given, as either the original word  or as a  canonical word (as a match variable sees it)

+`^wordAtIndex ( canonical n n1)` gathers a range from n thru n1.

+`^wordAtIndex ( original "_0")` gathers a range from that which _0 represents (but uses the original data so it is not like merely saying _0, which may not have real data if you did an arbitrary assignment to it setting its position).